kaivalmehta/G5_Crisis_Management_System/README.md

 # Crisis Management System

-A web-based application for organizations to efficiently manage emergencies, streamline incident reporting, and reduce response times through a centralized platform.
-This system facilitates communication between volunteers, organizations, and communities during crises.
+Imagine you’re in the midst of a natural disaster or a local emergency.
+You see people in need, organizations wanting to help, and volunteers ready to act—but there’s no system to connect them all effectively.
+That’s where KarunaCMS steps in.

+KarunaCMS is a platform that bridges the gap between citizens, volunteers, and organizations to respond to crises faster and more efficiently.
+Whether it’s reporting an incident, coordinating resources, or volunteering to help, KarunaCMS empowers communities to take meaningful action during critical times.

 ## Features

-- **User Registration and Authentication:** Users can register as volunteers or organizations, log in, and manage their profile.
+- **User Registration & Authentication:**
+  - Register users as volunteers or organizations.
-- **Incident Reporting:** Users can report incidents, provide descriptions, attach images, and specify severity.
+  - Password validation, including length and confirmation checks.
+  - Login and logout functionality.

+- **Profile Management:**
+  - Separate profiles for volunteers and organizations.
+  - Edit profile options tailored to their respective attributes.

+- **Resource Management:**
+  - Organizations can manage resources, including adding and deleting them.

+- **Volunteer-Organization Interaction:**
-- **Profile Management:** Logged-in users can view their profiles and log out.
+  - Organizations can view their volunteers.
-- **Carousel Display:** Home page features a carousel section to showcase images or information.
-- **Contact Form and Google Maps Integration:** Users can reach out via a contact form and locate the organization's address through an embedded map.

-## Prerequisites

-- Python 3.x
+  - Tasks can be created and assigned to volunteers.

-- Django 4.x
+- **Task Management:**
-- Virtual environment (recommended)
+  - Tasks associated with crises can be created, viewed, updated, and deleted.
+  - Volunteers can accept tasks and mark them as done.

 ## Project Setup